yatesco/seafile-docs/deploy/deploy_http_sync.md

 ## FAQ and Trouble Shooting

 There are a few issues worth noting when you use a self-signed certificate for https sync.

+### My Client Doesn't Sync after Upgrading to 4.2.x

+Older clients fall back to non-http sync protocol if http sync fails.
+So you may get the false sense that the old client works with http sync.
+But actually it doesn't.
+Client 4.2 use http sync exclusively, so it doesn't sync any more.
+You have to correctly configure the server for http sync.

 ### Add Cutome CA to System CA repository